Certified & Irreversible Data Destruction

 Our Data Destruction Methods

-We apply secure, industry-recognised data sanitisation and destruction methods based on media capability, confidentiality requirements, and applicable regulatory standards.
-Every asset is processed under full chain-of-custody controls, with documented verification and individually serialised certification provided for audit purposes.
+We apply data sanitisation and destruction methods based on media capability, confidentiality requirements, and applicable regulatory standards.
+Every asset is processed under full chain-of-custody controls, with documented verification and individually serialised certification.

 • 1